Hosier Lane

 Hosier Lane is a laneway in the central business district (CBD) of Melbourne, Victoria, Australia.
 Located on the CBD's southern edge, it extends between Flinders Street and Flinders Lane, and opens opposite the Atrium at Federation Square.
 Since the late 1990s, Hosier Lane has become a popular tourist attraction due to its street art.
+Hosier Lane is a long-standing de facto ‘free-to-paint' area that does not require permits or permission.

 History

+The lane was named after a local businessman by the name of Robert Hosier.

 Street art

 Hosier Lane opened as a Street Art Gallery in 1998 by the City Lights Initiative.
-The lane is located opposite the entrance to the Atrium at Federation Square on Flinders St, placing the lane prominent position in the city.
+The lane is located opposite the entrance to the Atrium at Federation Square on Flinders Street, placing the lane prominent position in the city.

 The lane has been noted for the quality and the often political nature of its art.
 It features in the state-sponsored book The Melbourne Design Guide and in Tourism Victoria's Lose Yourself in Melbourne advertising campaign, leading to questions about the dichotomy of Victoria's approach to graffiti.
 The graffiti-covered walls and art-installations have become a popular backdrop for fashion and wedding photography.
 In 2013 street artist Adrian Doyle painted the entirety of the adjacent Rutledge Lane one color with the consent of the Melbourne city council to create a work he called "Empty Nursery Blue".